rolasotelo/pinata-project-web/src/slides/me.md

 ## A little more about me

-I'm a Cloud Engineer.
+I'm a **Cloud Engineer**.
 I like to program in my computer and I like to play boardgames with my girlfriend and friends.

 #### Cloud Engineer ☁️ 👷🏾‍♂️?
 What does it mean?

 ![cloud engineer](https://rolasotelo-portfolio.s3.amazonaws.com/cloud_engineer.png)

-I know how to manage computers running somewhere in the world.
-I know how to make them work together and create sites and apps that people can use, like this site that I created for you.
+I know how to **manage computers** running somewhere in the world.
+I know how to make them work together and **create sites** and apps that people can use, like this site that I created for you.

 Lately, I've been having a lot of fun with AI.
 Generating images (like the one above), text, and sounds.

-### Have you used any AI ?? related app lately?
+### Have you used any AI 👾 related app lately?

 ---